 - Cutting travel expenses and putting family vacations within your reach

-- Learning how to earn more and live with abundance
+- Learning how to earn more and live in abundance

-ChooseFI: Your Blueprint For Financial Independence will be available everywhere books are sold.
-Order yours now and we’ll send you some ChooseFI swag and some behind-the-scenes extras!
+ChooseFI: Your Blueprint For Financial Independence is available everywhere books are sold.

 2. Playing with FIRE: How Far Would You Go for Financial Freedom? by Scott Rieckens